tillnagel/unfolding/tutorials/getting-started-in-eclipse.md

 	}

 That's it.
 Now you are all set up, and good to go!
-Check out the other [tutorials](./), and don't forget to browse through the [examples](../examples/).
+Check out our other [tutorials](./), and don't forget to browse through the [examples](../examples/).

 ## Tips & Tricks

 ### Memory usage
 It might be a good idea to increase the memory for Unfolding applications.
-In the Run XXX menu, switch to the Java Virtual Machine / VM tab, and enter the following attributes:
+In the "Run Configurations ..." menu, switch to the Arguments tab and enter the following as VM arguments:

 	-Xmx1024m -Xms1024m